 Affiliated faculty at Bard Annandale campus

-Dina Ramadan (Literature, Middle Eastern Studies)
+Dina Ramadan Assistant Professor of Literature and Middle Eastern Studies

 Affiliated Faculty at Bard College Berlin

 Kerry Bystrom Professor of Literature and Human Rights, Associate Dean of the College